JackBilbo/lxn-discus/README.md

 <h2>Basic Features:</h2>

 All Information is organized in „pages“ (horizontally) and „sub-pages“ (vertically).
 Pages can be changed by „turning“ the rotary buttons on the bottom of the screen: left turns pages left/right, right button switches up/down.
 Alternatively you can keybind „INCREASE/DECREASE COM1 (WHOLE)“ for horizontal and „INCREASE/DECREASE COM1 (FRACT)“ for vertical scrolling.
+All Information is organized in „pages“ (horizontally) and „sub-pages“ (vertically).
+Pages can be changed by „turning“ the rotary buttons on the bottom of the screen: left turns pages left/right, right button switches up/down.
+Alternatively you can keybind „INCREASE/DECREASE COM1 (WHOLE)“ for horizontal and „INCREASE/DECREASE COM1 (FRACT)“ for vertical scrolling.

 Currently there are five main pages: „APT“ for navigation to the selected Airport, „WPT“ for navigating a task/flightplan, „TASK“ for the current state of the task, "Kinetic Assitant" for launching through KA and „CONFIG“ for Unit switching, ballast management and some system settings.

 „APT“ Page automatically selects the nearest Airport as target.
 On the first subpage there's a bit of info about that airport including runway orientation and dimensions.
 The second subpage features a list of close airports where you can click any airport to select it for navigation.
 Click the selected airport again to return to "closest airport navigation".
 On the map a yellow line will be drawn from your glider to the selected airport to show the direction to fly.

 "WPT" is similar, except the navigation target is the current waypoint of the loaded flightplan.
 Using the buttons in the headerbar waypoints can be selected.
 The map will also show a yellow course-line from your glider to the waypoint to indicate the direction to fly.
 As a subpage to "WPT" you find a "thermalling help" page, displaying wind, climb and average climb for the current/last therma (a "thermal" is detected, when circling for more than 25 seconds).
-The lower section displays a bar chart of all thermals in the last 40 minutes on the left and a graph of climb/sink values during the last five minutes in the right half.
+The lower section displays a bar chart of all thermals in the löast 40 minutes on the left and a graph of climb/sink values in the right half.

 „APT“ and „WPT“ feature a maximum of 16 data fields each, that can be configured in game.
 The „tools“ button in the upper right hand corner of the map toggles „configuration mode“.
 Data fields are then marked with a light blue outline.
 Click any data field to bring up a popup, where you can set background color, text color and Information to be displayed.
 A second background color can be selected to be displayed when the displayed value <= 0 (e.g. switch background to red when arrival height is negative)